neelkandlikar/Athena/README.md

 ## Installation

-To install Athena simply enter the following on Unix Terminal
+To install Athena simply enter the following on your Terminal
 ```
 git clone https://github.com/neelkandlikar/Athena.git
 ```